SchoolOfCode/bc15-w3-d1-workshop-debugging-team-21-1/README.md

 Users have reported several bugs in the quiz app:

 1. Quiz proceeds after users decline to play.
+Done
 2. Incorrect score tracking - scores are too low.
 3. Crashes after 10 questions are asked.